SCDF Marine Division: History

-In 2019, three new fireboats - the Marine Rescue Vessel (MRV), Heavy Rescue Vessel (HRV) and Heavy Fire Vessel (HFV) were commissioned in Singapore, boosting the size of the Singapore Civil Defence Force's fleet to six vessels.
+In 2019, three new fireboats – the Marine Rescue Vessel (MRV), Heavy Rescue Vessel (HRV) and Heavy Fire Vessel (HFV) were commissioned in Singapore, boosting the size of the Singapore Civil Defence Force's fleet to six vessels.
 The HFV, codenamed the Red Sailfish has the output capability of 240,000 litres of water per minute, which was touted as the world's most powerful fireboat.
 The HRV, codenamed the Red Manta, is a catamaran vessel, and built to deal with mass evacuation situations.
+The Heavy Rescue Vessel is able to decontaminate casualties in showers on board the ship.
 Lastly, the MRV, codenamed the Red Dolphin, is capable to conduct both firefighting and rescue situations.

 Within a short period of 4 years, SCDF was able to build up a considerable capability to respond to emergency maritime incidents, with most of the personnel derived from its land-based resources.
 With the expanded capabilities and responsibilities, the Marine Command was re-designated the Marine Division in April 2019.

 In 2019, the Marine Division's Rescue Jet Ski (RJ) was unveiled.
 It is a rescue equipment to facilitate shallow water operations.
 The RJ is designed for conducting swift water rescue of casualties in shallow waters without fear of grounding due to its shallow draft and towing sled.

 In 2020, the second Marine Fire Post, Gul Marine Fire Post was opened.
 Under the command of the West Coast Marine Fire Station, Gul Marine Fire Post provides further coverage to the western waters of Singapore.

+On 16 May 2024, SCDF regular Captain Tay Xue Qin Kenneth, 30 who assigned to SCDF Marine Division died while fighting a fire on a Chinese flagged container ship that was anchored in the southwest of Singapore at 12:15 am.
+The rota commander subsequently lost consciousness and pronounced dead at 5:50am at National University Hospital.
+Reported by the press as being the second SCDF member to have died during an operation & was given a ceremonial funeral.